9001/copyparty/README.md

 images with the following names (see `--th-covers`) become the thumbnail of the folder they're in: `folder.png`, `folder.jpg`, `cover.png`, `cover.jpg`

 in the grid/thumbnail view, if the audio player panel is open, songs will start playing when clicked
+* indicated by the audio files having the ▶ icon instead of 💾

 ## zip downloads